eric-rizzi/teaching/_course_specifics/ml_ai.md

 In this unit, students learn about the power of Python's built-in data structures.
 In particular, they learn about the properties that the core data structures share and what makes them unique.
 From this foundation, students start to visualize different ways to link and traverse data.
-In particular, they come to understand how to build graphs and use them to represent FSMs and Markov Chains.
+They come to understand how to build graphs and use them to represent FSMs and Markov Chains.
 The end result is the creation of a simplistic ChatBot that highlights how data and program combine to create an interesting result.

 ##### Keywords